Duniyadari: Critical reception

 Aparna Phadke of The Times of India rated 3.0/5, praised Sanjay Jadhav's adeptness in crafting a friendship film, noting his success in portraying confusion, pathos, sacrifice, and the complexities of love effectively.
 However, he suggest that reducing the number of twists in the plot would make the film tighter and even more engaging for the audience.
 Saumitra Pote of Maharashtra Times rated 3/5 expressed that while the movie follows a predictable rhythm and achieves expected results, the ending is the only aspect that stands out as truly shocking.
 He feel that besides the main characters, the supporting cast seems one-dimensional, possibly due to neglect in costume design, which affects the emotional impact.
 However, despite these flaws, they still find the movie to be good overall, especially praised the quality of the songs.

 Box office

-The film collected ₹1.8 crore in the opening weekend.
+The film collected ₹1.8 crore in its opening weekend.
+It was earned ₹22 crore in 45 days.

 Duniyadari was a huge commercial success in Marathi film industry grossed over ₹32 crore and become an all-time blockbuster.